Vikash8294/vikash8294.github.io/README.md

 - Combines letters, numbers, and special characters to create strong passwords.
 - User-friendly graphical interface built with `Tkinter`.

-### 5️⃣ **Classwork & Assignments**

-A repository containing various Python projects, classwork, and assignments completed as part of academic learning at UPES.

 ## 📬 Contact Me
 Feel free to connect with me for collaborations or inquiries!

 **Email:** [vikashjaihind147@gmail.com](mailto:vikashjaihind147@gmail.com)

----

-Let me know if you need further modifications!